raphpapad/Project/README.md

 ms_ncompare -> strncmp<br>
 ms_search -> strstr<br>

-**Symbol Table:** Each instance of the SymTable ADT will be a symbol table.
+**SymbolTable:** Each instance of the SymTable ADT will be a symbol table.
 You must design the SymTable ADT to be “generic,” meaning that the values ​​are void pointers, and therefore can point to data of any type.
 You will create two implementations of the SymTable ADT: one implementation that uses a linked list and one that uses a hash table.
 The SymTable ADT you create will be useful later..<br>